Logo

 Inconsistencies in Regulation

-Tension persists between the fatwa and civil law.
-Although nonbinding, the fatwa shapes opinion and complements the Cbe’s statutory ban.
+A tension persists between religious guidance and civil law.
+Although the fatwa is nonbinding, it can influence public opinion and is often presented as aligning with the Cbe’s statutory ban.

 Challenges to Enforcement

 Decentralization complicates enforcement.
-While domestic access is restricted, Egyptians can still reach offshore platforms such as Binance or Gemini and fund accounts with Egp, revealing the limits of regulating borderless assets.
-In practice, Egyptians also use wallet apps and offshore trading apps such as Binance, Gemini, Coinbase Wallet, or MetaMask, often without any local licensing or endorsement.
-Binance is unlicensed; access can vary and may be restricted by service providers, but the core issue is that using it for trading remains unauthorized.
-Using a Vpn to reach an offshore platform is not, by itself, a crypto-specific offense under the central bank’s framework, but if trading is detected (with or without a Vpn), the same penalties for the underlying prohibited activity can apply.
+While domestic access is restricted, Egyptians can still reach offshore platforms such as Binance or Gemini and fund accounts with EGP, illustrating the practical limits of regulating borderless assets.
+In everyday use, people may also rely on wallet apps and offshore trading tools like Binance, Gemini, Coinbase Wallet, or MetaMask without local licensing or endorsement.
+Binance is not licensed by Egyptian authorities; access may vary based on service providers, but the core issue remains that trading is unauthorized under Egyptian rules.
+Using a VPN to access an offshore platform is not, by itself, a crypto-specific offense under the central bank’s framework; however, if trading is detected (regardless of VPN use), penalties associated with the underlying prohibited activity can still apply.

 Public Perception